cybergarage/go-net-upnp/README.md

 ### Control Point Implementation

 go-net-upnp supports UPnP control functions.
-The control point can search UPnP devices in the local netowrk, get the device and service descriptions. and post actions in the service:
+The control point can search UPnP devices in the local network, get the device and service descriptions. and post actions in the service:

 ```
 	import (